 Many of us adopted new shopping behaviours at the start of the pandemic, and those behaviours have now become ingrained.
 Half of Canadian consumers (50%) continue to make less frequent but bigger basket shops, and 42% are shopping more with discount retailers.
 These numbers have barely changed from six months ago (52% and 42%, respectively).

 But it’s not a time for retailers to become complacent.
 How many of these changes will persist?
 And to what extent will current consumer sentiment translate into future shopping behaviours and spending?

-We recently released our Canadian Consumer Insights 2021, Pulse 1 survey, in which we explored the consumer trends we expect to see in the coming years.
-In Pulse 2, we focus on how Canadian consumers are feeling right now and what that will mean for retailers as we close out 2021.
+We recently released our Canadian Consumer Insights April 2021 pulse survey, in which we explored the consumer trends we expect to see in the coming years.
+In the June 2021 pulse survey, we focus on how Canadian consumers are feeling right now and what that will mean for retailers as we close out 2021.

 of Canadian consumers continue to make less frequent but bigger basket shops

 Our survey results show Canadian consumers are notably more pessimistic than their global peers in their expectations for spending in the next six months.
 Canadian respondents are significantly less likely than average, in many categories, to expect increases in spending.
 While it’s difficult to identify a definitive cause for this, the pattern is illuminating.